-Yes, we only publish and select cases that have applied through StartupIncluder.
+Yes, we only screen applications that have applied through StartupIncluder

 DanBAN investors typically invest at an early stage in scalable startups with a good team with great potential.
 DanBAN has over 190 investors, all with different investment preferences.